 Sensitivity to the trade elasticity - While the results are rather robust to different parameter values, there is one exception: the trade elasticity.
 The importance of this parameter is evident in that it governs the interaction between the two countries, and thus the incentive to deviate from the cooperative solution.
 It thus plays a crucial role in determining the inflation differentials arising due to strategically competitive fiscal policy making.
 When the internationally traded goods are complements, then strategic competition in fiscal policy implies excessive inflation differentials.
-As a result, when the internationally traded goods are complements, then the current account imbalances are always excessive when fiscal policies are set strategically.
+As a result, when the internationally traded goods are set strategically.